J-Holl/InternCountries/README.md

     bash

     git clone [repository_url]
     cd [project_folder]

 Install dependencies:

     bash

     npm install

 Run the application using Expo:

     bash

     npx expo start

 This will start the development server and provide you with options to open the app on a physical device using the Expo client or on an emulator.
 Use the Expo client on your device or an emulator to preview the app.

-Features

-    List Countries: Displays a list of countries retrieved from the REST Countries API.

-    Country Details: View detailed information about a specific country, including its flag, capital, region, population, etc.

-    Search: Utilize the search functionality to filter countries by name.

-    Favorites: Add and remove countries to/from your favorites list.

 Folder Structure